 The result is the same – sweet corn kernels with crunch.

-I added fresh picked basil from my garden in ribbons because it’s pungent and tastes so much better than dried.
+I added fresh herbs, specifically basil from my garden in ribbons because it’s pungent and tastes so much better than dried.

-The basil and fresh lemon pull together the flavors of all the vegetables and mozzarella into an amazing salad combination.
+The basil and fresh lemon pull together the flavors of all the fresh veggies vegetables and mozzarella into an amazing flavorful salad combination.

 To make this summer sweet corn salad, you will need:

-Corn: You’ll need three ears, sliced and the kernels sliced off the cob.
+Corn: You’ll need three cooked medium ears, sliced and the kernels sliced off the cob.
 But grab a few extra ears to enjoy later in the week.

 Cucumber: Any kind will do as long as you peel and dice it for this salad.